derekxkwan/pdkvabs/README.md

 - dkvapcomb~ - allpass filter from two combs
 - dkvfbcomb~ - feedback comb filter

+MATH (AUDIO)
+- dkcmult~ - multiplication of two complex signals.
+- dkcnorm~ - normalization of a complex.
+- dkcdiv~ - division of two complex signals.
+- dkeq~ - equal to
+- dkge~ - greater than or equal to
+- dkgt~ - greater than
+- dkle~ - less than or equal to
+- dklt~ - less than
+- dkne~ - not equal to

 MATH (CONTROL)
 - dkaccum - running sum